 Withdrawal occurs when long-term heavy alcohol users abruptly stop taking alcohol.
 The longer the duration of alcohol use or the higher dose, the more intense the withdrawal symptoms.
 Withdrawal can occur during detox, as your body and brain are dependent on alcohol.

 Some withdrawal effects are severe and need immediate medical attention, such as seizures.Alcohol detox (detoxification) is a medical procedure that helps people overcome physical and psychological dependence on alcohol.
 It combines medicines counseling, and other supportive measures, such as nutrition.
 Detoxing from alcohol helps a person achieve an alcohol-free state and manage immediate withdrawal symptoms.
 Besides, any coexisting medical condition or mental illness is also treated during detox.
 Addiction professionals typically perform alcohol detox in an inpatient facility.

 Inpatient Services are ideal for people with moderate-to-severe withdrawal symptoms.
 A medical team will watch you closely for hallucinations and signs of DT.
 Treatments can include:

 People with mild-to-moderate alcohol withdrawal symptoms may consider these services.
-Treatment at an outpatient facility means you are constantly under medical supervision until you are stable.
+Getting treated at an outpatient facility involves being monitored until you become stable.
 However, you do not need to stay at the facility.
 Treatment can include: